-The Biostatistics and Research Design (BRD) key function provides support in the areas of biostatistics and research design to the Appalachian Clinical and Translational Science Institute (ACTSI) researchers.
-Services include consultations on study design for clinical trials, community-based participatory research, and population-based (epidemiologic) studies, and quantitative data analysis.
+The Biostatistics and Research Design's (BRD) key function is to provide support in the areas of biostatistics and research design to the Appalachian Clinical and Translational Science Institute (ACTSI) researchers.
+Services include consultations on study design for clinical trials, community-based participatory research, population-based (epidemiologic) studies, and quantitative data analysis.
 These services are provided to support pilot studies, grant submissions, and publications.
 In addition, BRD members review protocols; the optimal time to seek input on a protocol is before it is submitted to the ACTSI for a formal review.

 MaryBeth Cordle, MS

 The Institutional Review Board Clinic (IRB Clinic) is a hands-on session with one of our core researchers in the Appalachian Clinical and Translational Science Institute (ACTSI) and who is also a member of the IRB at Marshall University.
 During a clinic session, which usually lasts 15-30 minutes, any assistance needed in terms of IRB processes and documentation for IRB submissions will be reviewed with the study investigators or their assigned support staff.
 These sessions can provide basic instruction to help you prepare your submission documents as well as provide guidance for dealing with potential issues for your project in terms of IRB review and approval.
 When scheduling an appointment, the study investigator should provide an estimate of the amount of time needed in the clinic to complete their request.
 Bring your project plan, outline, and, if available, any documentation already completed for your IRB submission so what you will need in terms of complete documentation can be reviewed and/or addressed.